paladin-t/b8/docs/manual.md

 ### Class

 BASIC8 supports a [prototype-based](https://en.wikipedia.org/wiki/Prototype-based_programming) programming paradigm which is a kind of OOP (Object-Oriented Programming).
 When speaking of "class instance" or "prototype" in BASIC8, they mean the same thing.
 This programming paradigm can also be known as "prototypal", "prototype-oriented", "classless", or "instance-based" programming.
 Use a pair of `CLASS`/`ENDCLASS` statements to define a class (a prototype object).
 Use `VAR` to declare a member variable of a class.
-It's able to define member function, a.k.a. "method" of a class with the `DEF`/`ENDDEF` statements as well.
+It's possible to define member function, a.k.a. "method" of a class with the `DEF`/`ENDDEF` statements as well.
 Write another prototype surrounding with a pair of brackets after a declaration statement to inherit from it (which means using it as a meta class).
 Use `NEW` to instantiate a new object of a prototype.

 See the following example of class: